CumulusNetworks/docs/content/cumulus-linux-43/Layer-1-and-Switch-Ports/DHCP/DHCP-Relays.md

 ## Basic Configuration

-To set up DHCP relay, you need to provide the IP address of the DHCP server and the interfaces participating in DHCP relay.
-Follow the commands below.
+To set up DHCP relay, you need to provide the IP address of the DHCP servers and the interfaces participating in DHCP relay (facing the server and facing the client).

 {{< tabs "TabID25 ">}}